JulianKemmerer/PipelineC/docs/pypeline_guide.md

 There is no separate `make_interface_type`/`make_interface_feedback_type` to call, and no local alias to invent either: always write `bus_intrf.fwd_t` (etc.) directly at each use site rather than binding it to a shorter name first.
-A bound alias (`bus_t = bus_intrf.fwd_t`) throws away exactly the information `.fwd_t`/`.fb_t` exist to preserve — a reader can no longer tell from the name alone whether a type is a paired port half or a standalone struct (see `docs/PY_TO_LOGIC_DESIGN.md` for why this also matters to the elaborator itself in factory-closure contexts).
+A bound alias (`bus_t = bus_intrf.fwd_t`) throws away exactly the information `.fwd_t`/`.fb_t` exist to preserve — both a reader and elaboration of a factory closure can no longer distinguish a paired port half from a standalone struct.
 This is also why the interface-holding variable itself gets a distinct suffix, so the two kinds of name are never visually interchangeable:

 - **`_intrf`**: a variable holding the `@interface` class itself (`bus_intrf`) — always accessed